Varieties via their L-functions: The approximate functional equation

 \section{The approximate functional equation}

 The approximate functional equation is the primary tool used to evaluate $L$-functions.
-The approximate functional equation involves a test function which can be chosen with some freedom.
+It involves a test function which can be chosen with some freedom.
 This will play a key role in our calculations.

-The material in this section is taken from Section~3.2 of~\cite{Rub}.
+The material in this section is taken from Section~3.2 of~Rubinstein~\cite{Rub}.

 Let

 be a Dirichlet series that converges absolutely in a half plane, $\Re(s) > \sigma_1$.

 Let